 Twisted Sedge has many uses, for example Landscaping and environmental projects

 The Twisted Sedge, Carex Torta, is a perennial grass that is native to Eastern North America, zones 7-10, and to Eastern Canada.
-It gets its name from the flat triangular tip of the apex of the perigynium, which is often twisted.
-Twisted Sedge grows from 1’-3’ tall, and flowers in spikes, in the early to mid spring, with purple, yellow, green, and brown blooms.
+It gets its name from the flat triangular tip of the apex of the perigynium.
+Twisted Sedge grows from 1’-3’ tall, and flowers in spikes, in the early to mid-spring, with purple, yellow, green, and brown blooms.
 The grass thrives best in part sun to part shade, near the edge of the water, in sandy to sandy- loam soil that is over cobble or gravel.
-You will find twisted sedge in rocky/gravelly river beds, on stream banks, and near other rocky, moist areas.
-Twisted Sedge is often used for erosion control along river and stream banks, lake edges, etc.
+You will find twisted Sedge in rocky/gravelly river beds, on stream banks, and near other rocky, moist areas.
+Twisted Sedge used for erosion control along river and stream banks, lake edges, etc.

 Twisted Sedge =If you are looking for a plant to fill gaps and holes in your landscaping, perhaps around larger and bolder plants, you may want to consider the Twisted Sedge.